-There are some practices that can be used to better administrate the cash flow in your small business.
+There are some practices that can be used to better administrate and increase cash flow in your small business.

-Action #1: Review and quicken the accounts payable
+Action #1: Review and quicken the accounts receivable

-To improve the cash flow of small businesses, the first option is to quicken the receipt and the process of the accounts payable.
+To increase cash flow in small businesses, the first option is to quicken the receipt and the process of the accounts receivable.
 You can use strategies that will facilitate the traffic of money towards the company without bothering the client.
 For example, you could: